Wednesday, April 30, 2014

 Putting aside their differences in order to kick space invader butt, the nearly warring factions of the galaxy called a truce and teamed up to face their combined enemies.
 Afterward they called a more permanent cease fire to their own instellar hostilities.
 They weren't suddenly friends but they all agreed to hating the Mertuns, Klackons, and Bugs more than they did each other.

 A neutral zone sector in the middle of the various interstellar government domains was created and it quickly became a hot bed of smuggling, piracy, corporate and military intrigue, and planetary exploration.
-Enter the PCs as your typical band of freelance troublemakers trying to strike it rich in volatile environment.
+Enter the PCs as your typical band of freelance troublemakers trying to strike it rich in the volatile environment.

 By the end of the campaign things had gotten very weird.
 As mentioned in the 'commentary' above, we left the classic space opera of the Golden Age of Sci-Fi and entered into a sort of Psychodelic-Heavy-Metal-Magazine type of Science Fiction.